-EZH2 knockdown has not altered apoptosis in MOLT-4 cells.
+The inability of EZH2 knockdown to induce apoptosis in MOLT-4 cells

 Annexin V-FITC and PI double staining were used to investigate the effect of EZH2-siRNA on the apoptosis of MOLT-4 cells.
-Following 48 hours of transfecting MOLT-4 cells with 80 pmol EZH2-siRNA, EZH2 has not substantially altered the apoptosis of MOLT-4 cells (Fig. 6).
+Following 48 hours of transfecting MOLT-4 cells with 80 pmol EZH2-siRNA, EZH2 has not substantially altered the apoptosis of MOLT-4 cells (Figure 6).